The Next Generation of Technology, Equipment and Training for Security Officers Is Here

 Additionally, officers use advanced integrated security solutions based on trace detection equipment and X-ray screening systems.
-These systems, managed by trained officers, help safeguard those on the front line and the public at large; protecting buildings and transportation systems, and screening everything from a ticket to a truck.
+These systems, managed by highly trained officers, help safeguard those on the front line and the public at large, protecting buildings and transportation systems, and screening everything from a ticket to a truck.

 Today’s security leaders are making training not only better, but more accessible.
-Taking advantage of technological advancements, and the fact that many of today’s security officers are avid computer-users, security companies have created online training programs for their officers.
+By taking advantage of future-looking security technology, and the fact that many of today’s security officers are avid computer-users, security companies have created online training programs for their officers.
 This is especially ideal for officers who would like to continue their standard training but work in remote locations or work atypical hours – making classroom training in a challenge.

 Integration: Just a Buzz Word?

-While the past may have seen either a security officer or a security camera, today, we often see both.
-And, not as two separate functions but as an integrated system.
-Add to that an access control system and sophisticated motion sensors and you have an integrated system.
+While the past may have seen either a security officer or a security camera, today, we often see both - not as two separate functions, but as an integrated system.
+Add to that an access control system and sophisticated motion sensors, and you have an integrated system.
 Is this all too much?
 While the industry may be exploding with products, systems and choices, the ideal is a carefully selected and integrated suite of security solutions specific to the needs of a particular location.

 It is not unusual to hear security directors say, “Yes, it’s technologically advanced, but what value do I get from integration?”
 Not only is this a good question for the security industry to answer, it should probably be the focal question.
 It is important to take a balanced approach when reviewing the benefits of security system integration and design a system that has the right elements for each location.
-To do this, a careful review of the facility, security policies and procedures, technology and personnel is necessary.
+To do this, a careful review of the facility, security policies and procedures, technology, equipment for security officers, and personnel is necessary.

 Creating a security solution where all of the pieces work together is essential to creating a safe and secure environment regardless of how simple or complex the security picture is.
-Today’s officers are a critical piece of the security puzzle and often our first line of defense against many threats.
-We must continue to be proactive about developing programs and solutions that can help them perform at their best.
+Today’s officers are a critical piece of the security puzzle, and are often our first line of defense against many threats.
+We must continue to be proactive about developing programs and solutions that can help them perform at their best, which includes providing state-of-the-art training and equipment for security officers.

 Realities for Today’s Security Environment

 The development of meaningful security protocols has changed significantly in the last decade.
-The economy, the state of the commercial real estate market and the ever present threat of terrorism attacks have also made an impact.
+The economy, the state of the commercial real estate market and the ever-present threat of terrorist attacks have also made an impact.
 Operating costs have increased significantly in providing routine and emergency security personnel.
 Tenants have increased expectations of security programs, and we all have the responsibility to provide a safe and secure environment.
 All of these factors create a significant challenge to the buyer and service provider.

 The security officer of the future brings a whole new set of considerations for the end user.
 The property manager or security director making the security decisions should now view the security officer as a professional employee.
 An average wage and clean uniform are no longer enough.
-Today’s officers receive competitive wages, comprehensive benefits, and award-winning training.
-And, there are also extensive recruiting efforts to identify quality applicants and retention and recognition programs designed to keep them.
+Today’s officers receive competitive wages, comprehensive benefits, and award-winning training and equipment.
+And, there are also extensive recruiting efforts to identify quality applicants, as well as retention and recognition programs designed to keep them.

 Safe and secure facilities are the expectation.
 Administrators and property managers are expected to provide protection for building tenants, employees and visitors.
 An investment in current and comprehensive security technology, married with continually trained and technologically literate officers, is the most effective and cost efficient form of liability insurance and protection against crime.

 Cost of service, insurance, employee benefits, performance tracking, wages and training are all considerations when security providers are considered.
-In this new area of security, life may have become more complex for the security decision maker but that is for good reason.
+In this new area of security, life may have become more complex for the security decision maker, but for good reason.
 Today’s security is more complex.

 Security and Law Enforcement Partnership